kuldeeepy/Task-Manager/README.md

 # Task Manager

-It's a very basic task-management web application and it's few of the features are inspired by github's project UI.
+It's a very basic task-management web application which allows user to maintain stack of their tasks as per the status and it's few of the features are inspired by github's project UI.

 ## Features